CATEIN/adventuresinodyssey-py/docs/docs.md

 This document provides a quick reference for the public methods available in the `AIOClient` (unauthenticated access) and `ClubClient` (authenticated access) classes.

+More functions and methods are yet to be implemented

 | Function/Method | `AIOClient` (Public) | `ClubClient` (Authenticated) | Description |
 | :--- | :---: | :---: | :--- |
 | **Content Retrieval** | | | |